PuruvatsaYadav/Gen-Ai-Chatbot/README.md

-Recently, I built a GenAI project that converts natural language into SQL, allowing anyone to ask questions about a database without writing a single line of code.
+I built a GenAI project that converts natural language into SQL, allowing anyone to ask questions about a database without writing a single line of code.

 Imagine typing: How many distinct movies are in the database? and instantly getting the answer, plus the exact SQL query behind it.